nicolas-gatta/TimerStopwatch-Group6/README.md

 Java implementation of a statechart with Timer and Stopwatch functionality.
 This repository contains a simple example used for teaching purposes by Tom Mens at the University of Mons.
 The example is an event-based application for a timer and stopwatch.
 It can be controlled through 3 buttons/events.
-The example comes with UML models (created with Visual Paradigm) and executable statechart models (created with Yakindu).
+The example comes with UML models (created with Visual Paradigm) and executable statechart models (made with Itemis Create).

 The aim of the example is to illustrate how to model composite statecharts, how to implement them in Java in object-oriented style using the State Design Pattern,